-My current MRES is practice based and I am looking at film artefacts in digital networks.
+My current MRES is practice based and I am looking at film artefacts in digital networks and/or archives.

 This will mainly involve a look at and engagement with youtube and ebay.
 Youtube as a kind of archive that replaces the need for projection but nevertheless attempts to display film based moving image material.
 It also allows textual material to accumulate around displays and it allows a certain kind of tracking of material in terms of viewings, downloads, etc.

 Ebay I am treating as an archive of the material world and I am using it in several ways.
 1 as a source for film artefacts to help inform and compile an archive of my own that represents the general creative aims of this specific collection but also 2, as a way to ‘stage’ original film works that I create myself.
 In these instances I am producing works with very specific parameters and guidelines.
 These artefacts are made available on ebay to purchase and ebay allows the collection of some material data that forms part of the archiving process.
 They will be available under an experimental licence and original camera negatives and possibly 1 positive will always remain in their originating archive.

 The early practical stages of this project are unfolding now with the initiation of a youtube account you can visit.
 I have uploaded a first test clip entitled CAT001.

 The films for ebay are being outlined and the ‘furniture’ that supports and structures the archive entity ‘NACHLEBEN EXPERIMENTAL FILM LAB AND ARCHIVE’ is being designed.

 In some ways the entity (from archival science studies) is not merely myself and my personal interests.
 A focus on the 16mm format through the agency of the collective archive of ebay renders a kind of entity that is beyond my individuality and rather becomes the apparatus itself, all the 16mm forms on ebay (and anywhere) being a materiological expression of that system of moving image production and its context and expressions in history.